ROB LEVINE, CAR ACCIDENT LAWYER

 - Other times, the cause of an accident may not be so obvious, or there may have been more than one contributing factor.

 - The crash may even have been the result of a faulty product within the car, one or more distracted or negligent drivers on the road, poor weather conditions, or other obstacles present on the road or you may be unsure what led to the accident.

-In all of the above examples, you need an experienced car accident attorney who knows how to fight the insurance company and get you the money you deserve.
+In all of the above examples, you need an experienced car accident lawyer who knows how to fight the insurance company and get you the money you deserve.
 Call us today so we can begin working on your call.
 The call is free and there is never a fee unless you win.

 DETERMINING WHAT DAMAGES YOU SUFFERED

 Clearly, if you have suffered injuries in the crash, you will want to seek medical treatment immediately.
 Often the insurance company won’t want to reimburse you for the injuries you have suffered.
 In addition, there may be a variety of other damages you suffered for which you can recover compensation.
 Keep in mind that two out of three injuries that stem from auto accidents end up being PERMANENT.

 The following is a list of damages that often arise from car accidents:

 - Lost wages from time off work during recovery.

 - Lost earning capacity because of disabilities related to your injuries.

 - Scarring that may result from injuries sustained in the crash.